smartdevicelink/sdl_core_guides/docs/Best Practice Documents/4.1. Switching Communication Paths/index.md

       (a) Create the list of SDL Apps which is waiting for re-registering (b) Terminate the current BT Transport
       (c) Copy the current BT status to the USB device<br><br>
+3.
-3. (3-a) If the timer for switching transport expires, the HMI clears the list of SDL Apps which are waiting for the re-registering.
+  (a) If the timer for switching transport expires, the HMI clears the list of SDL Apps which are waiting for the re-registering.
 Then, the SDL Core calls `Unregistered()` on the SDL Apps which are not registered within the switching time.
-Afterwards, the result is notified to the HMI from the SDL Core.<br>
+Afterwards, the result is notified to the HMI from the SDL Core.
-(3-b) If the HMI has received the RegisterApp notification and SDL App is included in the list of re-registering before the process for switching transport times out, the HMI returns to the previous HMI Level of that SDL App.
-And then, the HMI notifies to the mobile that the SDL App was launched succesfully.
+  (b) If the HMI has received the RegisterApp notification and SDL App is included in the list of re-registering before the process for switching transport times out, the HMI returns to the previous HMI Level of that SDL App.
+And then, the HMI notifies to the mobile that the SDL App was launched successfully.

 ## 4. Differences from SDL standard specification
 The specification for switching communication paths is not explicitly defined in the SDLC Official documents.